lrochette/sweagle-ansible/README.md

 - MySQL
 - Nginx
 - SWEAGLE
-- SWEAGLE-Data (load initial data on existign tenant)
+- SWEAGLE-data (load initial data on existing tenant)
-- System
+- System (install prerequisites libs like unzip, or jq)
 - Vault

 Tags must be put in lowercase, example to do only MySQL: